JetBrains/intellij-sdk-docs/code_samples/theme_basics/README.md

 Theme Basics
 plugin depends on the [IntelliJ Platform SDK][docs] and [DevKit][docs:devkit] as a build system.

-The main plugin definition file is stored in the [plugin.xml][file:plugin.xml] file, which is created accordingly to the [Plugin Configuration File documentation][docs:plugin.xml].
+The main plugin definition file is stored in the [plugin.xml][file:plugin.xml] file, which is created according to the [Plugin Configuration File documentation][docs:plugin.xml].
 It describes definitions of the actions, extensions, or listeners provided by the plugin.